 Prayer is at the heart of our church life.
 We have prayer at the beginning of the service, prayers for others later on in the service and a blessing at the end.
 We send round a monthly prayer sheet and have a monthly prayer meeting on a Thursday morning (see the Calendar for details).
 If you have a particular prayer request, please speak to the Minister or one of the worship leaders.

-Updated 11.09.2020 Please note all this information refers to the pre-COVID situation, some things may have temporarily changed to meet government guidelines.
+Updated 19.10.22 Please note some things may have temporarily changed to meet government guidelines.
 The church is ‘COVID Secure’

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.